 A couple of years ago, Toyota was ranked as one of the top car companies in the world.

-It is considered the third largest manufacturer after Volkswagen and General Motors.
+It is considered the third largest manufacturer after Volkswagen, General Motors and Ford.

-Today, more than 80% of Toyota cars that was sold 20 years ago are still on the ride, and you can see them on the road of your native town.
+Today, more than 80% of Toyota cars that were sold 20 years ago are still on the ride, and you can see them on the road of your native town.

 This is something we call Japanese quality!